 A pseudo-Legendary originally discovered in the Unova region of Gen V, Hydreigon is a Dark and Dragon type that performs very well in this Raid.
 It has no weaknesses Uxie can take advantage of and takes reduced damage from Psychic and Electric type attacks.
 Although its first stage, Deino is pretty rare, if you have a Hydreigon already powered up, you'll want it to know Bite and Dark Pulse for this fight.

-The Gen II pseudo-Legendary Tyranitar is a great counter for the Lake Trio that has been available in events, Raids, and more.
-Most top players have entire teams of Tyranitar already powered up, so odds are you've got some ready for this Raid.
+The Gen II pseudo-Legendary Tyranitar is a great counter for the Lake Trio.
+It's had widespread availability, so most active players have entire teams of Tyranitar already powered up.
 As a Rock and Dark type, it resists Uxie's Psychic and Normal type moves, adding to its already tank-like status.
 Bite and Crunch are the moves you'll want your Tyranitar to know for this Raid.

 - Honchkrow with Snarl and Dark Pulse

 - Banette with Shadow Claw and Shadow Ball